 With the right lifestyle, experts say, chances are that you may live up to a decade longer.
 But what’s the best prescription for long health?
 Is there a stand-out combination of diet and supplements that enhances lifespan and quality of life?
-In 2004, Dan Buettner teamed up with National Geographic and hired the world’s best longevity researchers to identify pockets around the world where people lived measurably better.
-In these “Blue Zones” they found that people reach age 100 at rates 10 times greater than normal.
-Buettner and National Geographic took teams of scientists to each location to identify lifestyle characteristics that might explain longevity.
-They found that the lifestyles of all Blue Zones’ residents shared nine specific characteristics.

 1. Move Naturally: The world’s longest-lived people don’t pump iron, run marathons or join gyms.
 Instead, they live in environments that constantly nudge them into moving without thinking about it.
 They grow gardens and don’t have mechanical conveniences for house and yard work.

 2. Purpose: The Okinawans call it “ikigai” and the Nicoyans call it “plan de vida”; for both it translates to “why I wake up in the morning”.
-Knowing your sense of purpose is worth up to seven years of extra life expectancy
+Knowing your sense of purpose is worth up to seven years of extra life expectancy.

 3. Down Shift: Even people in the Blue Zones experience stress.
 Stress leads to chronic inflammation, associated with every major age-related disease.
-What the world’s longest-lived people have that we don’t are routines to shed that stress.
+What the world’s longest-lived people have that others don’t are routines to shed that stress.
 Okinawans take a few moments each day to remember their ancestors, Adventists pray, Ikarians take a nap and Sardinians do happy hour.

-4. 80% Rule: “Hara hachi bu” – the Okinawan’s 2,500-year old Confucian mantra said before meals reminds them to stop eating when their stomachs are 80% full.
-The 20% gap between not being hungry and feeling full could be the difference between losing weight
+4. 80% Rule: “Hara hachi bu” – the Okinawan’s 2,500-year old Confucian mantra, said before meals, reminds them to stop eating when their stomachs are 80% full.
+The 20% gap between not being hungry and feeling full could be the difference between losing weight.

 5. Plant Slant: Beans, including fava, black, soy and lentils, are the cornerstone of most centenarian diets.
 Meat – mostly pork – is eaten on average only five times per month.
 Serving sizes are 3-4oz, about the size of a deck of cards.